The first time I built a health product from scratch, the founder asked me a simple question: "Can we just use Google Sheets to track patient data?"

 The zero-to-one playbook for regulated products

 Start with compliance architecture, not features.
 Your first sprint should produce a data flow diagram, a vendor audit, and infrastructure that meets regulatory requirements.
 Not a prototype.
-The prototype is meaningless if it lives on infrastructure that cannot go to production.
+The prototype is meaningless if it lives on infrastructure that can't go to production.

 Build your advisory board before you build your product.
 Domain experts, especially clinicians, will reshape your assumptions.
 Better to learn that your symptom model is wrong before 800 people take the quiz than after.